BonSAI0t/b42MPCullingFix/README.md

     copy projectzomboid.jar projectzomboid.jar.backup
     ```

-2. Clone this repo and navigate to the directory (change the VERSION to the version of your server)
+2. Clone this repo and navigate to the directory (change VERSION to the version of your server)
     ```cmd
     git clone https://github.com/BonSAI0t/b42MPCullingFix && cd b42MPCullingFix\VERSION
     ```